ESG and sustainability matters for Financial Services

 TCFD reporting for financial services: What do financial services firms need to know to get started?

 In June 2023, the ISSB issued IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information (IFRS S1) and IFRS S2 Climate-related Disclosures (IFRS S2).
-The first two IFRS Sustainability Disclosure Standards are designed to apply for annual periods beginning on or after 1 January 2024.
-However, jurisdictions must first endorse the standards or otherwise bring them into law for them to become effective, and they may choose a later effective date.
-The UK has not yet determined this The ISSB has stated they will provide guidance and introduce programmes that support those applying its standards as market infrastructure and capacity is built.
-TCFD reporting guidance will be subsumed into the ISSB S1 and S2 reporting requirements.
+Global adoption is on the rise, including in the UK which set up its technical advisory committee in May 2024 with a view to making an adoption decision.
+The ISSB has stated that it will provide guidance and introduce programmes that support those applying its standards as market infrastructure and capacity is built.
+TCFD reporting guidance was officially disbanded at COP 28, effective from January 2024 and the recommendations have been subsumed into the ISSB S1 and S2 reporting requirements.

 You can find out more about how you can drive climate change risk maturity through TCFD reporting here